 2012: Study Abroad Semester Scheme (awarded the sole exchange position on the Combined Honours course to study at Monash University, Melbourne).

-- 29th - 30th June 2017 (upcoming): 'From 'healthy golden’ people to ‘tanorexics dying for a tan’: The Visual Culture of Sunbed Consumption in the British Media, 1978-2013', Postgraduate Medical Humanities Conference 2017, Centre for Medical History, University of Exeter.
+- 29th - 30th June 2017: 'From 'healthy golden’ people to ‘tanorexics dying for a tan’: The Visual Culture of Sunbed Consumption in the British Media, 1978-2013', Postgraduate Medical Humanities Conference 2017, Centre for Medical History, University of Exeter.

-- 5th May 2017 (upcoming): Title tbc.
-Contemporary Applications of Historical Research Conference, Humanities Building, University of Nottingham.
+- 5th May 2017: 'A Gendered Addiction: The Framing of ‘Tanorexia’ by the British Media and Medical Authorities, 1978-2010', Contemporary Applications of Historical Research Conference, Humanities Building, University of Nottingham.

 - May 2016: 'The Rise of the Sunbed Industry: ‘Tanorexia’ among White British Women: Liverpool, 2006-2016', Department of History Postgraduate Conference, University of Warwick.